 Here you have a considerable amount of music of horror genre, mystery, creepy and suspense, exactly what your dark project needs.
 Just remember to add a link to this website or my name Patrick de Arteaga in the credits of your project or wherever you distribute it.

-Also take a look at my original horror music pack Battle Against Fear, a compilation that can act as a complete soundtrack to set your most terrifying projects.
+Also take a look at my original horror music pack Battle Against Fear, a compilation that can work as a complete soundtrack and add life to your most terrifying projects.

 |2nd Sonata – Malign Chords|